-After a few very busy days in Marrakech, visiting our suppliers to seek out more hidden gems to add to our Mint Morocco collection, we thought we would treat ourselves to a little relaxation, and experience one of the new ‘Express Cookery Workshops’ now available at Marrakech’s top Cookery School, the legendary La Maison Arabe.
+After a few very busy days in Marrakech, visiting our suppliers to seek out more hidden gems to add to our Mint Morocco collection, we thought we would treat ourselves to a little relaxation, and experience one of the ‘Express Cookery Workshops’ available at Marrakech’s top Cookery School, the legendary La Maison Arabe.

 We had always been under the impression that the art of Moroccan cookery, in particular, the tasty tajines, was to cook them slowly at a very low heat.
 Little did we know that we could rustle up a delicious, authentic Moroccan meal in just under an hour!

 Today’s dish to be prepared was a tasty chicken tajine with caramelised apricots, which we would then eat for our lunch!
 We simply had to replicate our dada’s (a traditional Moroccan female chef) every move, with a little help from our friendly translator.
 After introductions were made, we were given our apron and recipe card, then shown to our individual (and rather smart!) workstations.

 Once our tajine was gently bubbling away, we were given an interesting insight into the history of Moroccan cuisine and all its different influences, from the Romans, Arabs, Jews, and of course the Berbers, Morocco’s indigenous people.
 We were also told that the secret to a good Moroccan dish was to talk to it!
 So, rather pleased that we had the workshop all to ourselves that day, we thought it appropriate to give our tajines a few encouraging words…